Quick Tips File

 format a8

-tablespace parameters for an existing index without having to drop it.
+and tablespace parameters for an existing index without having to

-storage parameters are changed to use an initial extent size of 3MB and
+It's storage parameters are changed to use an initial extent size

-a next extent size of 500K.
-It is also being moved from the USR7
+of 3MB and a next extent size of 500K.
+It is also being moved from

 ALTER INDEX fuzzy_pink_slippers REBUILD